 Assistant Clinical Professor of Urology.
 Dr. Baxter completed his M.D. at Loma Linda University School of Medicine, urology residency at Penn State University, and fellowship training in Pelvic Medicine and Reconstructive Surgery at UCLA.
 Previously the Director of Pelvic Health and Reconstructive Surgery at North Shore – Long Island Jewish Health System in New York, Dr. Baxter’s clinical interests are in male and female voiding dysfunction, urinary incontinence, general adult urology, and genitourinary and pelvic floor reconstruction.
 Dr. Baxter also holds a sub-specialty board certification in Female Pelvic Medicine and Reconstructive Surgery.
 More >

 Assistant Clinical Professor of Urology.
 Dr. Ng earned her medical degree from Albany Medical College and her Masters in Public Health from Yale University.
 She subsequently completed her Urology Residency at UCLA and fellowship training in Genitourinary Reconstruction at Emory University.
+Dr. Ng is the Surgical Director for the UCLA Gender Health Program.
 Her clinical and research interests include urologic reconstruction with a focus on both male and female pelvic conditions, as well as general urology.
 More >

 Professor of Urology and Obstetrics and Gynecology, Chief of Female Pelvic Medicine and Reconstructive Surgery (FPMRS) and Fellowship Director for that ACGME accredited program.
 Dr. Nitti also holds the Shlomo Raz Chair in Urology.
 He completed his medical degree at the University of Rochester and Rutgers New Jersey Medical, completed his urology residency at SUNY Downstate in Brooklyn, NY and then completed a fellowship in female urology, neurourology and reconstructive urology at UCLA.
 Prior to coming to UCLA, Dr. Nitti was Professor of Urology and Obstetrics and Gynecology and Vice Chairman of Urology at New York University Langone Medical Center where he was also the FPMRS fellowship director.
 He is an authority in urodynamic techniques, medical and surgical therapies for urinary incontinence, pelvic organ prolapse, female pelvic reconstructive surgery and voiding dysfunction.